-"[To recover, it] may be necessary to think, react, and behave in ways that feel impossibly dangerous."93
+"[To recover, it] may be necessary to think, react, and behave in ways that feel impossibly dangerous."59

-"I have learned that I am more than other people's reactions to me."94
+"I have learned that I am more than other people's reactions to me."60

-One of the most common and damaging aftermaths of abuse is that survivors often draw dangerous conclusions and develop destructive beliefs about themselves as a result of the abuse.
+One of the most common and damaging aftermaths of abuse is that the victims often draw dangerous conclusions and develop destructive beliefs about themselves as a result of the abuse.
 These beliefs might include: believing that they deserved the abuse; believing that they could have stopped the abuse; believing that they are "broken" or "destroyed" because of their experience, etc. Many of these beliefs become deeply embedded in survivors and require a lot of work to uproot.
 Some people depend heavily on logic; if you are one of those, you might find the following cognitive approach useful.

-In their book chapter, "Cognitive Therapy for Posttraumatic Stress Disorder," Jillian Shipherd, Amy Street, and Patricia Resick lay out a series of questions that have helped some survivors successfully challenge the beliefs they hold as a result of being traumatized.
-95 We have listed the questions first, and then given an example of how someone might answer them.
+In their book chapter, "Cognitive Therapy for Posttraumatic Stress Disorder," Jillian Shipherd, Amy Street and Patricia Resick lay out a series of questions that have helped some survivors successfully challenge the beliefs they hold as a result of being traumatized.
+61 We have listed the questions first and given their example next.